ui-router/angular/CONTRIBUTING.md

 ## Link the directories

 This step is necessary if you need to modify any code in `ui-router-core`.
-Using `npm`, link `ui-router-core` into `angular-ui-router`
+Using `npm`, link `ui-router-core` into `ui-router-ng2`

 ```
 cd ui-router-core
 npm link
-cd ../angular-ui-router
+cd ../ui-router-ng2
 npm link ui-router-core
 cd ..
 ```

-After executing these steps, `angular-ui-router` will be built using your local copy of `ui-router-core`.
+After executing these steps, `ui-router-ng2` will be built using your local copy of `ui-router-core`.

 ## Develop

 * `npm run build`: Perform a full build.
-* `npm test`: Runs the `angular-ui-router` test suite (against Angular 1.2 through 1.5).
-* `npm run watch`: Continuously runs the tests when source or tests change.
+* `npm run watch`: Continuously builds and runs tests when source or tests change.

-If you make changes in `ui-router-core`, run these scripts before rebuilding or re-testing `angular-ui-router`:
+If you make changes in `ui-router-core`, run these scripts before rebuilding or re-testing `ui-router-ng2`:

 * `npm run build`: Compiles `ui-router-core` code
-* `npm test`: Runs the `ui-router-core` test suite
+* `npm run watch`: Continuously builds the `ui-router-core` code when sources change.